Testing composite null hypotheses with high-dimensional dependent data: a computationally scalable FDR-controlling procedure: Theory

-Theorem \ref{thm_data_driven_FDR_control} shows asymptotic false discovery rate control at level $q$ with the maximum likelihood estimator $\hat{\phi}_m$ specified in (\ref{eq_MLE_definition}) and the testing procedure (\ref{eq_rej_procedure}).

-\begin{theorem} Assume the paired $p$-values and the joint hidden states $(Y_{1j}, Y_{2j}, S_j)_{j=1}^m$ follow a four dimensional hidden Markov model defined with true parameter $ \phi_0 = (\pi, A, f_1, f_2)$.
-Conditional on the hidden states, the paired $p$-values $(y_{1j}, y_{2j})_{j=1}^m$ follow a mixture model specified in (\ref{eq_mixture}).
-Assume the probability density function of null $p$-values is a standard uniform distribution and (\ref{monotone}) holds.
-If (C1)-(C5) hold, procedure (\ref{eq_rej_procedure}) controls the false discovery rate asymptotically at level $q$. \end{theorem} The proof of Theorem \ref{thm_data_driven_FDR_control} is relegated in the Supplementary Material.
-Combining Theorem \ref{thm_consistency} and Theorem \ref{thm_data_driven_FDR_control}, we provide an automatic and self-contained replicability analysis of high dimensional data accounting for dependence without any tuning parameters.
+We now establish the asymptotic FDR control of Algorithm \ref{algo_2study}. \begin{theorem} Suppose the paired $p$-values $(y_{1j}, y_{2j})_{j=1}^m$ follow a four-state HMM with true parameter $ \phi^* = (\pi^*, A^*, f_1^*, f_2^*)$.
+Conditional on the hidden states, the paired $p$-values $(y_{1j}, y_{2j})_{j=1}^m$ follow the mixture model specified in (\ref{eq_mixture}), and the null $p$-values are uniformly distributed.
+If the monotonicity condition (\ref{monotone}) and Conditions (C1)-(C5) hold, then Algorithm \ref{algo_2study} asymptotically controls the FDR at level $q$. \end{theorem} Theorem \ref{thm_data_driven_FDR_control} builds on Theorem \ref{thm_consistency}, which guarantees consistent estimation of the stationary probabilities, transition probabilities, and non-null densities.
+Together, these results provide a self-contained framework for testing composite null hypotheses in high-dimensional settings while accounting for dependence.

+We now establish asymptotic FDR control under the multiple-study setting. \begin{theorem} Let $(y_{ij})_{n\times m}$ denote the $p$-value matrix for $m$ features across $n$ studies.
+Suppose $(y_{ij})_{n\times m}$ follow a $2^n$-state HMM, and that the hidden states satisfy the following pairwise Markov property:

+for all $1 \le k< \ell \le n$ and $j = 1,\ldots,m-1$.
+Suppose the assumptions of Theorem \ref{thm_data_driven_FDR_control} hold for each study pair $(k,\ell)$, with Condition (C2) satisfied for some $q_- < q$.
+Then, Algorithm \ref{algo_n_study} controls the FDR asymptotically at level $q$. \end{theorem} Note that in Condition (C2), the threshold $c(\varepsilon_0, q)$ is a decreasing function of $q$.
+Therefore, if (C2) holds for any $q_- < q$, it also holds for $q$.
+For $n>2$, Theorem \ref{thm_eBH_procedure} establishes asymptotic FDR control for the e-BH procedure based on the e-values defined in Equations (\ref{eq_evalue}) and (\ref{eq_e_val_min}).
+Our procedure assumes that, for each pair $k< \ell$, the joint hidden states $(\theta_{kj}, \theta_{\ell j})_{j=1}^m$ follow a $4$-state Markov chain.
+Importantly, this assumption is strictly weaker than the following assumptions: \begin{enumerate} \item[(i)] for each $i=1,\ldots,n$, the marginal sequence $(y_{ij})_{j=1}^m$ follows a $2$-state HMM. \item[(ii)] the $n$ studies are mutually independent. \end{enumerate} Under Assumptions (i) and (ii), the full $p$-value array $(y_{ij})_{n \times m}$ necessarily follows a \(2^n\)-state HMM and satisfies the pairwise Markov property in (\ref{eq_markov_property}).
+However, the converse is not true in general.